 Teachers will be available to students at all times during the teachers' assigned teaching timetables, as they would be if they were face-to-face in a classroom setting.
 Educators have been directed to use their professional judgement to provide some flexibility to students on an individual basis when students are unable to participate in synchronous learning.

 To ensure equitable access to learning, Policy/Program Memorandum (PPM) No. 164, requires school boards to allow students to be exempted from the minimum requirements for synchronous learning - for example, this may be because of poor internet connectivity or family scheduling, etc.

 In accordance with PPM 164, the Near North District School Board has created an online Exemption Form to facilitate synchronous learning exemption requests.

-Please note, students who have completed a synchronous learning exemption form will be provided with alternative learning opportunities in accordance with the 300-minute instructional day.
+Please note, students who have completed a synchronous learning exemption form will be provided with technology-enabled 'asynchronous' learning opportunities in accordance with the 300-minute instructional day.
 Furthermore, daily attendance is still required.

 Assessment, evaluation and reporting continues to apply to all students who have been approved for an exemption from the minimum requirements of synchronous (live, interactive) learning.
 Students will complete and submit the assignments and assessments and continue to receive feedback from educators.

 To support meaningful access to education, alternative learning approaches must be put in place for all exempted students– for example, asynchronous online, correspondence, print, or broadcast media (i.e. TVO Learn) instruction that is based on the individual student's needs and circumstances.